Prepare Teachers & Leaders

 The New Visions- Hunter College Urban Teacher Residency (UTR)

 Residents work in a host school with a group of other UTR residents while simultaneously earning their Masters degree from Hunter College.
 Hunter faculty and UTR staff work closely to align the coursework with hands-onexperiences in schools.
-Graduates are supported in finding full time positions, and earn full certification to teach in NYC.
-Over the past 4 years, 100% of UTR graduates have found full time positions in high need NYC Schools.
+Graduates are supported in finding full time positions, and earn full certification to teach in New York City.
+Over the past 4 years, 100% of UTR graduates have found full time positions in high need city schools.

 The Math and Science Teacher Residency (MASTER)